StiThor/IMC_data_analysis/README.md

 We are also interested to know about how you have used our source code, including any improvements that you have implemented.

-You are free to modify, extend or distribute our source code, as long as our copyright notice remains unchanged and included in its entirety.
+You are free to modify, extend, or distribute our source code, as long as our copyright notice remains unchanged and included in its entirety.

 License
 This project is licensed under the MIT License.